bretmorin/html-journey-notes/README.md

             display: inline-block;
         }
         ```
+    - Pseudo-Class Selectors
+        - We can create a condition for our selectors like so
+            ```
+            li:first-child {
+                font-weight: bold;
+            }
+            ```
+            - This says to select the first child of its parent container, in this case the 'li' probably has a parent of 'ul', and only that first child will be bold.
+        - If we wanted to select a middle child element, we would have to do
+            ```
+            li:nth-child(2){
+                font-weight: bold;
+            }
+            ```
+            - In the '()' we would specify which child we want to select, with this '2' being the 2nd.
+We can also specify 'odd' or 'even'
+    - Pseudo-Elements
+        - Similar to pseudo classes, these specify things within an element on a micro scale; uses 2 colon's
+            ```
+            h1::first-letter {
+                font-style: italic;
+            }
+            ```
+    - When there are multiple declarations for the exact same element, CSS works in a non-cascading hierarchy
+        - ID is the highest priority, then class/pseudo-class, then element (p, header, etc)
 3. #### ***Text, Fonts, and Images***
     - Font placement
         - To add a Google Font to our page, we do this: